Quickstart

 }

 // 5.
-Build a proposed action.
+The proposed action.
 In a real agent this comes from the LLM tool call.

 // 6.
 Gate it.
-The SDK consults the cache, then the chain, then the TEE.
+The SDK consults the cache, then the chain, then (under verify) CRE.

 const result = await immunity.check(tx, {